Hemank-thakur/Leet_Profile_Metric/README.md

 you will get  **Failed to load resource: cors-anywhere.herokuapp.com/https://leetcode.com/graphql/:1**

-This occurs because we have to create a demo server so click on that link: cors-anywhere.herokuapp.com/https://leetcode.com/graphql/:1
+This occurs because we have to create a demo server so click on that link present in console

 Then click on **Request temporary access to the demo server**